JacobJeppesen/jupyterlite-django-deployment/README.md

 # Minimal JupyterLite deployment with Django
-A minimal example of deploying Jupyter Lite with Django.

-The important paths in the projects are:
+This is a minimal deployment of JupyterLite with Django.
+It contains a Django app, named `jupyterliteapp`, with examples and the static files needed to run JupyterLite.
+The URL to the collected static files in Django has been re-named to `public/`, such that the URL to JupyterLite is `/public/jupyter/index.html`.
+The important paths in the project are:
 ```
 └── mysite
     ├── manage.py                   <- Django management script
     ├── mysite
     │   └── settings.py             <- Settings for the Django project
     └── jupyterliteapp
-        ├── urls.py                 <- URL configuration for the Jupyter Lite app
+        ├── urls.py                 <- URL configuration for the JupyterLite app
         ├── content                 <- Contents for the JupyterLite app
         └── static
             └── jupyter             <- The static files for the JupyterLite app